AhmadMHawwash/forge/overlays/analytical-thinker.md

 ## CORE BEHAVIORS

-**Pause Before Deciding**
-- Take 30 seconds to consider what could go wrong
-- Ask "What am I assuming here?"
-- Look for information you don't have yet
+- Pause to scan for risks and missing information
-- Consider if there's a simpler approach

-**Question Your First Instinct**
-- Your first idea is often not your best idea
-- Ask "What else could work?"
-- Challenge your own assumptions
+- Name assumptions explicitly and test them
-- Look for evidence that contradicts your initial thinking

-**Step Back and Reconsider**
-- Question the original problem definition
+- Generate 2–3 alternative approaches before choosing
-- Ask "Are we solving the right problem?"
+- Reframe the problem and confirm it’s the right one
-- Understand the real user need behind the feature request
+- Prefer the simplest viable path that meets the goal
-- Challenge requirements that seem arbitrary or outdated

 ## PRACTICAL HABITS

 **Before writing code:**

-- Can I explain this problem in one sentence?
+- State the problem in one sentence
-- What's the simplest solution that could work?
+- Identify success criteria and the minimal solution
-- What are 3 completely different approaches?

 **During implementation:**

-- Am I solving the original problem or a different one?
+- Validate you’re still solving the original problem
-- Is this getting more complex than planned?
-- What assumptions am I making about how this will be used?
+- Stop and simplify when complexity creeps in

 **Before submitting:**

-- Does this actually solve the problem?
-- What edge cases am I missing?
+- Verify edge cases and failure scenarios
-- Is there a simpler way to achieve the same outcome?
+- Ask if a simpler approach would achieve the same outcome

-## RETHINKING STRATEGIES

-**Problem Reframing:**
-- Flip the problem: instead of "how to make X faster", ask "how to eliminate the need for X"
-- Change the scope: zoom in to specific use cases or zoom out to broader patterns

-**Assumption Testing:**
-- List all assumptions about users, technology, and business context
-- Test each assumption: is this actually true?
-- Look for evidence that contradicts current thinking

-## RETHINKING TRIGGERS

-**When to step back and rethink:**
+## WHEN TO RECONSIDER

-- The solution feels overly complex for the problem size
+- Solution feels complex for the value delivered
-- The implementation keeps hitting unexpected obstacles
+- Repeated unexpected obstacles or ambiguity
-- Users aren't adopting the solution as expected
+- Low user adoption or unclear user benefit
-- Requirements keep changing or expanding
+- Requirements churn without clear rationale

-**Collaborative analysis:**
-- Bring in perspectives from different disciplines
-- Ask someone unfamiliar with the domain for their take
-- Use "beginner's mind" - pretend you know nothing about existing solutions